Timir699/simple-student-management-app-with-react/README.md

 #Main focus on:

-1) Implementation of SCSS & BEM methodology in react app.
+1)Implementation of SCSS & BEM methodology in react app.

 2)Handling Edge Cases